-Pick a place that has special significance to your relationship, whether it's where you met and fell in love or currently live—and don't feel limited to your local government building.
+Pick a city hall in a place that has special significance to your relationship, whether it's where you met and fell in love or currently live; whatever you, don't feel limited to just your local government building if it doesn't feel right.
 You can travel to another destination and make it the first stop on a honeymoon getaway or part of a fun-filled family vacation.
-San Francisco is one example of a city hall that's worth the trip.
+San Francisco is one example of a city hall that's worth making the trip for.

-You can't tie the knot until you get your license first—figuring out all of the logistics ahead of time is crucial.
-"The formal and official process of ensuring your marriage is legal will vary from city/county to city/county within each state," says Jeatran.
-So you'll need to do some digging on your specific city's requirements.
-"You will most likely need to obtain the license from the relevant city/county office in advance," Jeatran advises.
+Even at a courthouse you can't tie the knot until you get your marriage license, so figuring out the logistics ahead of time is crucial.
+"The formal and official process of ensuring your marriage is legal will vary from city/county to city/county within each state," says Jeatran, so you'll need to do some digging on your specific city's requirements.
+"You will most likely need to obtain the license from the relevant city/county office in advance."

 It's a common misconception that you can decide to make it official and hightail it to city hall that afternoon.
 "Some states have a waiting period so you may not be able to get married the same day that you pick it up," says Carla Friday, wedding coordinator and founder of Details Made Simple.
 "There is also an expiration time that the license is good for, so try to get it closer to your wedding date."
 If you're getting married in another country, then you might be able to waive the waiting period and get it once you arrive in town.
 If not, then have a legal ceremony stateside before jetting off to your final destination, just to cover your bases.